 The Department of Art & Design resides in the Haas Fine Arts Center.
 The building was completed in 1970 and dedicated to Leonard Haas, former Chancellor of UW-Eau Claire, and his wife, Dorellen.
 HFA was the first university structure open on the north side of the Chippewa River and necessitated the construction of the pedestrian bridge.

-Art & Design offers lecture halls with opportunities for slide-lecture discussion and studio spaces fit to the specific needs of each area based on their medium, as well as classrooms equipped with computer workstations.
+Art & Design offers lecture halls with opportunities for slide-lecture discussion, studio spaces fit to the specific needs of each area based on their medium, and classrooms equipped with computer workstations.
 There are also three primary computer labs designated for the department which operate on both Mac and PC platforms.

 * Photo equipment (cameras and lighting) is available for rent.